-All applications submitted under this round will be carefully assessed against the criteria set out in this guidance and their fit with the stated objectives will be judged.
+All applications will be carefully assessed against the criteria set out in the ESF Borough Employment Prospectus and their fit with the stated objectives will be judged.
 The Project's proposed outputs and value for money will also be assessed e.g. assessors will check your budget to see that you have given due consideration to staff numbers and participant costs and the track record of your organisation will be considered.
 Funds are limited and not all projects that apply will receive funding.
 It is therefore important that you demonstrate in your project application how your project meets the criteria laid out in this guidance.

 Your project must fit the specification outlined in Section 2.
 Once the assessor is satisfied that your project and organisation is eligible for support, the rest of your application will be scored by awarding points against each of the assessment questions in the Application form.
 Instructions on completing the application form are included with each question in the application, and should be read carefully before you complete your answer.

-Each application will be scored separately by two independent assessors.
+Each application will be scored separately by two independent assessors, generally a representative from the Borough Officer and London Councils.
 The application form sets out the points available for each part of each question.
+These assessors will then come together to discuss the application and definitive score for your project proposal.